jiin-kim109/jiinkim.io/README.md

 # My Portfolio website

-Intending to create a web application-like portfolio website that comes with Next.js and Prisma

-## TODO

-- styled-jsx doesn't apply to Material-UI-Icons since Material-UI-Icons doesn't use its styling as pure css className.
-However, using styled-components instead arises client-side rendering of UI components.
+A Blog or something that is typically called as portfolio website.
+I'm thinking of a casual SSR starter kit with Next.js and Prisma to use.
+Python may be included in the futher tech stack as Headless CMS will be attached as the admin panel.

 ## Run on dev mode

 1. Clone project